 ‘You decided to do that, to pay for that, before I’d even said yes?’

-‘There is no one who upsets me more than Franka, even now.
-I genuinely love her, I’m not going to tell a lie.’
+‘There’s no one who upsets me more than Franka, even now.
+I do love her, I’m not going to tell a lie.’

-‘That’s part of it – there’s something tragic about Franka and I’m not prepared to let her be unhappy, to be treated badly.’
+‘That’s part of it, you see – there’s something tragic about Franka and I’m not prepared to let her be unhappy, to be treated badly by someone.’

 ‘And if anything ever happened with you and me, you really would not fly to Emma but to Franka?’